 When teams like Navy and Georgia Tech have the right QB- that offense is unstoppable.
-Ask Army the past fourteen or so seasons.
+Ask Army the past fourteen or so seasons before breaking the streak in 2016.
 Ask Notre Dame in 2007.
-Over the past five seasons Navy has defeated the likes of USF, Pittsburgh, East Carolina, Air Force, rival Army, and Indiana.
+Over the past five seasons Navy has defeated the likes of South Florida, Pittsburgh, East Carolina, Air Force, and Indiana.
 The triple option has allowed Navy the luxury of being something “new” to game plan for and because it’s their offense they are really great at recruiting for it and implementing the system for success.

 Perennial cellar dwellers in FBS football have ignored this trend and it’s almost mind boggling.
-More teams should be using this offense, and I will break those teams into 3 tiers.
+More teams should be using this offense, and I will break those teams into three tiers.

 1- STUDENT-athlete schools.
 The schools that actually believe in the student in student athlete should run the Flexbone.
 You don’t need superior athletes to run the triple, but it does take quick decision making and the right kind of smart-tough kid.
-That’s why a strong academic school like GT and an extremely selective Navy have had success in the flex (and Air Force has succeeded in the triple option as well).
+That’s why a strong academic school like Georgia Tech and an extremely selective Navy have had success in the Flexbone* (and Air Force has succeeded in the triple option as well).
 This makes you wonder why academic teams with typically poor football like Wake Forest, Vanderbilt, Rice, and Tulane haven’t adopted this offense.
 It’s not like you’re afraid to lose a recruiting stronghold or hurt your “we send them to the pro’s” approach.
-Wake, for example, is sharing recruits with VT, UVA, UNC, Duke, NC State, Maryland, South Carolina, Clemson and the list goes on.
+Wake, for example, is sharing recruits with Virginia Tech, Virginia, North Carolina, Duke, NC State, Maryland, South Carolina, Clemson and the list goes on.